Dangers of Inhalant Abuse

-When a young person develops a problem with abusing inhalants, including Dust-Off, they likely need treatment to help them change the destructive compulsive behaviors that keep them returning to dusting.
-Addiction programs that are designed for adolescents can be more relevant to the teen, as these programs incorporate treatment modalities that are age and developmental stage-specific.
+When a person develops a problem with abusing inhalants, including Dust-Off, they likely need treatment to help them change the destructive compulsive behaviors that keep them returning to dusting.
+Addiction programs that are designed for adults and adolescents can be more relevant depending on their age, as these programs incorporate treatment modalities that are age and developmental stage-specific.

-Teen addiction programs can be either outpatient or inpatient.
-The outpatient program provides more flexibility in scheduling therapy and other treatment activities, allowing the teen to continue to go to school while in the program.
+Treatment options can be either outpatient or inpatient.
+The outpatient program provides more flexibility in scheduling therapy and other treatment activities, allowing the adults or teen to continue to go to work or go to school while in the program.
 For more serious substance abuse or addiction an inpatient treatment program offers housing and a higher standard of care.

-The Treatment Specialist helps individuals seeking treatment for substance abuse or addiction, as well as mental health disorders.
-With a decade of industry experience, the knowledgeable specialists can guide parents toward the most appropriate treatment program for their child or teen.
+The Treatment Specialist will connect you to a treatment center that helps individuals seeking treatment for substance abuse or addiction, as well as mental health disorders.
+With a decade of industry experience, the knowledgeable specialists can guide parents toward the most appropriate treatment program.
 The locator service is absolutely free, as is the online assessment and the insurance benefits review.
-To get help for your child today, contact The Treatment Specialist at (866) 644-7911.
+To get help for yourself or loved one today, contact a Treatment Specialist at (866) 644-7911.